helena-intel/openvino/docs/install_guides/pypi-openvino-dev.md

 python -m venv openvino_env --system-site-packages
 ```

-*NOTE:* Linux users: Depending on your Linux configuration and distribution, you may need to type `python3` instead of
+> **NOTE**: Linux users: Depending on your Linux configuration and distribution, you may need to type `python3` instead of
 `python`.
 You may also need to [install pip](https://pip.pypa.io/en/stable/installing/).

-Activate the virtual environment:<br>
+### Step 2.
+Activate the Virtual Environment

 On Linux and macOS:
 ```sh
 source openvino_env/bin/activate